 Large digital media for storage is important if you have a lot of data you want to store, this could be personally valuable photos, home videos or important business files.
 If you're looking for something easy to use, that you can store physical copies of your computer files on, you'll want to consider purchasing an external hard drive.

-Here at PB Tech we have an extensive range of external hard drives and below is a quick guide on what to look for when shopping for one.
+There is an extensive range of external hard drives available nowadays, and below is a quick guide on what to look for when shopping for one.

 External hard drives come in two different drive types.
 Hard disk drives and solid state hard drives.
 Each has their own advantages and deciding on which is best for you comes down to your individual user requirements.
 To help you make an informed decision, see below for some information regarding the performance characteristics of each.